HDB Renovation Singapore — BTO & Resale

 • HDB kitchen cabinets: upper and lower storage planned together with lighting and worktop position

-• Bedroom wardrobe: full-height planning with internal organisation confirmed before wall prep
+• Bedroom wardrobe: full-height planning with internal organisation and storage hardware confirmed before wall prep

 • Living-dining continuity: feature wall and cabinet surfaces designed as one visual system

-This Method Works for Both New BTO and Old HDB Resale Flats
+This Method Works for New BTO, Resale HDB and Condo Homes

 For a new BTO, the advantage is that nothing has been fixed yet.
 Confirming the custom carpentry first means electrical conduits, plumbing stubs and tile junction points can all be positioned to suit the final furniture — not retrofitted around it.